 This docu This document is controlled while it remains on the Jabiru server.
 Once this no longer applies the document becomes uncontrolled.
-ISSUE 1 2 3 Dated: 6 th Jun 2019 Issued By: AS Page: 34 of 74
+ISSUE 1 2 3 4 5 6 7 Dated: 24/10/23 Issued By: DM Page: 34 of 78

-• The condition of the bushes fitted to the valve rockers must be monitored.
-This can be done by a visual inspection with the rocker cover removed - check for visible movement of the rocker on the shaft, visible degradation of the bush material etc.
+- Remove rocker covers and visually check the rocker covers - Check the rocker chamber has been sufficiently lubricated (i.e. is oil in the chamber) - Visually check the condition of the valves, top and bottom valve spring retaining washers and the valve springs themselves. - In particular check for signs of corrosion on the valve springs.
+Corrosion pitting can lead to valve spring failure. - The condition of the bushes fitted to the valve rockers must be monitored.
+This can be done by a visual inspection with the rocker cover removed check for visible movement of the rocker on the shaft, visible degradation of the bush material etc.